 - The young mathematician: exploration and problem solving

 Level 5 Modules

 - Language and literacy in the early years

 - Research methods in early years education and care

 - Safeguarding in the early years

 - Children with additional support needs: inclusion, advocacy and equity

-- Leadership for systems of quality
+- Leadership, teamwork and systems of quality

 - Media and digital literacy

 All our programmes are assessed by 100% course work.
 There are no exams.